-- 1. Our school recognises that upskirting is a criminal offence and we will take any allegations of such behaviour very seriously. - 2.
+Our school recognises that upskirting is a criminal offence and we will take any allegations of such behaviour very seriously.

 Upskirting typically involves taking a picture up or under a person's clothing without them knowing.
-The picture is taken with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - 3.
-When an allegation of upskirting is brought to our attention we will respond as we would for any other disclosure of potential abuse. - 4.
-We will follow the principles as set out in responding to reports of sexual violence and harassment above and will take advice from IFD on how to progress any allegation of upskirting. - 5.
-Where any suspect for a case of upskirting is identified as being a pupil at our school we will initially be guided by police but will always seek to support that pupil in accordance with the principles set out in 22.23 below.
+The picture is taken with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.

+When an allegation of upskirting is brought to our attention we will respond as we would for any other disclosure of potential abuse.

+We will follow the principles as set out in responding to reports of sexual violence and harassment above and will take advice from IFD on how to progress any allegation of upskirting.

+Where any suspect for a case of upskirting is identified as being a pupil at our school we will initially be guided by police but will always seek to support that pupil.